Find a Party Wall Surveyor

 Factors affecting party wall surveyor costs

-There are a number of factors affecting party wall surveyor costs including:
+There are a number of factors affecting party wall surveyor costs and the overall cost of a party wall agreement, including:

 • How much time it takes them to create your party wall agreement.
 For example, a party wall award involving several flats may cost more than an agreement between two neighbours in a semi-detached property.

-• Party wall surveyor costs also depend on how many surveyors are involved.
+• Party wall surveyor costs also depend on how many surveyors are involved in the party wall surveying process.
 Ideally, you and your neighbours will use one party wall surveyor.
-But sometimes each owner involved opts to have their own party wall surveyor which can increase the costs – read on for more on this.
+But sometimes each owner involved opts to have their own party wall surveyor which can increase the party wall agreement costs – jump to more on this.

 • The size of your property and the location will also be factors in the party wall surveyor costs you’ll pay.